Neonpool: Reimagining cryptocurrency transaction pools for lightweight clients and IoT devices: Experiments, results and discussion

 \subsection{Summary}

 The unconfirmed transaction pool plays a critical role in verifying, storing, and disseminating transactions while they await inclusion in a block.
-We present \textit{Neonpool}, a novel transaction pool construction for cryptocurrencies that instead of storing complete transactions via map data structures, stores transaction fingerprints via bloom filters.
+We present \textit{Neonpool}, a novel transaction pool construction for cryptocurrencies that stores transaction fingerprints via bloom filters instead of storing complete transactions via map data structures.
 We perform benchmarks using unique Bitcoin and Ethereum datasets comprising approximately 10 million unique transactions.
-We achieve up to two orders of magnitude reduction in memory consumption, fingerprinting up to 400 megabytes of data in as low as 2 MB, while maintaining a verification and forwarding accuracy exceeding 99.99\%, with a slight increase in computation load.
+We achieve up to two orders of magnitude reduction in memory consumption, fingerprinting up to 400 megabytes of data in as low as 2 MB while maintaining a verification and forwarding accuracy exceeding 99.99\%, with a slight increase in computation load.
 We also demonstrate its adversarial resilience.
 We summarize our findings in Tab.~\ref{tab:neonpool_summary}.

+Due to their function in the network, Neonpool node operators are not required to store full transactions.
+This conceptually resembles Bitcoin Core’s built-in "pruned node" option, which reduces hard disk requirements by storing only a few recent blocks instead of the full blockchain on disk while still contributing to the network’s footprint and health by validating and forwarding transactions.

+Such full-node users operate nodes primarily to contribute to the Bitcoin network out of a sense of community or altruism, similar to how people operate nodes for the Tor network.
+Neonpool lowers the barrier to entry for such non-mining full nodes, offering them greater control over the memory resources they allocate for the transaction pool.

+Neonpool provides full-node operators with significant flexibility to optimize resource usage by adjusting memory and computation allocations to balance efficiency and functionality.
+Lightweight devices, like IoT nodes, can store only transaction fingerprints in Bloom filters, while full nodes participating in mining can still retain a subset of full transactions to propose a block.